Cook County Property Tax Bridge Fund

 Local taxing districts meeting all the following eligibility requirements are encouraged to apply for a loan:

-• Paper Districts are excluded: These are any local taxing districts that pass through property tax collections to a third party for provision of services
+• Paper Districts are Excluded: All local taxing jurisdictions that pass-through property tax collections to a third party for the provision of services are ineligible

 Technical Assistance